ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 Run-time dynamic linking
 ========================

-On many platforms programs can load shared libraries at run-time via ``dlopen`` and access symbols in that library via ``dlsym`` or ``dlvsym``.
+On many platforms, programs can load shared libraries at run-time via ``dlopen`` and access symbols in that library via ``dlsym`` or ``dlvsym``.
 Some or all of these pointers may be signed.
 The signing schema for these functions is a platform decision that the compiled